anasmj/codes/role.based.client-admin.architecture.md

     ```
   - Prevent login for inactive users by adding a custom claim or checking their status during sign-in.
+**Step 4: Use Anonymous sign in to register new user**
+    - Every time while the app starts check the user type. if new register user anonymously.

 ### 3. **Flow**
 **Step 1: Super Admin Adds Admin**